Who We Are

 See Our New Video

 This video addresses the urgency for a college access strategy in Michigan.
-We encourage our Local College Access Networks to utilized the video in their communities.
+We encourage our Local College Access Networks to utilize the video in their communities.

 Our Vision and Values